wiedehopf/readsb/README-json.md

   * opens a builtin webserver that can handle a couple query formats
   * for more info on nginx proxy_pass and technical details, see README-api.md
+  * now: the time the api data was cached, in seconds since Jan 1 1970 00:00:00 GMT (the Unix epoch).
+  * api caching frequency is controlled by --write-json-every
+  * resultCount: number of aircraft in the aircraft array
+  * ptime: time in milliseconds it took to parse the request and create the json output

   ```
   --net-api-port 8042